About the Coaching Pathway

 Exceptions to the above will be made for the following experience: Olympic-level coaching experience; previous or current carded or World Cup athletes; Freeride World Tour athletes; Freeride World Qualifier athletes that have extensive experience; any competitive coaches with three seasons of discipline specific coaching experience within the last 10 years (must be national level).
 However ALL Coaching Pathway candidates must have a Level One instructing certification at the minimum, regardless of experience.
 Please apply to the ski or snowboard Course Managers with proof of your experience before signing up.

-Intro to Coaching Seminar
+Stage One: Intro to Coaching Seminar

 The Intro to Coaching Seminar is usually facilitated over two three-hour evening sessions, but can be a one-day course upon request.
-See the ski calendar or snowboard calendar for dates and prices.

 The seminar will be comprised of three presentations/workshops: